 Teaching

-As an educator, I think teaching and mentoring occur in and outside the classroom.
-In the classroom, I primarily teach students statistical reasoning so they can evaluate people's claims about politics and the world.
+I think teaching and mentoring occur in and outside the classroom.
+In the classroom, I primarily teach students statistical reasoning and research design.
+My primary goal in this context is to help students evaluate the many truth claims about politics and the world that they’ll encounter in their careers and lives.
 Outside of the classroom, I strive to be an approachable, encouraging, and emotionally supportive educator.
 My primary goal in this context is to provide students with the support necessary to achieve their academic and professional goals.
-I bring these two parts of teaching and mentorship together in my role as a co-directer of a foreign studies program (FSP) in the Baltics designed to increase intercultural experiences and promote positive intergroup contact.
+I’ve brought these two parts of teaching and mentorship together in my role as a co-directer of a foreign studies program (FSP) in the Baltics designed to increase intercultural experiences and promote positive intergroup contact.

 Teaching at Dartmouth